 Please note that some of the links are affiliate links and I will earn a commission if you purchase through those links.

-- It’s so fun to make with your kids
+- They are so fun to make with your kids.

-You can make these strawberries with only 2 ingredients and 15 minutes.
-They are a super easy fun treat to make in only few simple steps.
+You can make these chocolate-covered strawberries with only 2 ingredients and 15 minutes.
+Here is how to make them:

 - Prep the strawberries.
 Rinse the strawberries in a strainer under cold water if using organic strawberries.
 For conventional strawberries, place them into a bowl filled with four parts water and one part white vinegar and submerge the strawberries in the water.
 Let them soak for 20 minutes then rinse them.

-- Once the berries are clean then you need to dry them really well by transferring them to a paper towel lined sheet pan and patting them dry.
+- Dry the strawberries.
+Once the berries are clean then you need to dry them really well by transferring them to a paper towel-lined sheet pan and patting them dry.
 It is very important that they are dry before being dipped in the chocolate so it sticks to the strawberries better.

-After you dip the strawberries in the chocolate and the chocolate is still wet, you can roll the strawberry in additional toppings or add another drizzle of melted white chocolate over the top of it.
-Here are a few fun toppings that work really well with these chocolate covered strawberries.
+After you dip the strawberries in the dark chocolate and the chocolate is still wet, you can roll the strawberry in additional toppings or add another drizzle of melted white chocolate over the top of it.
+Here are a few fun toppings that work really well with these chocolate-covered strawberries.

 - Shredded coconut